scgbern/scgbib/json-conversion/README.md

 ---

-This code was originally written by Alexandru Filipescu as the back-end of the citation search engine.
+This code was originally written by Alexandru Filipescu as the backend of the citation search engine.

 https://github.com/AlexandruFilipescu/Citation-Search-Engine